How the Nitrax Math Keyboard actually works.

 macOS

 On macOS, the same idea uses Control and Option.
-Karabiner-Elements recognizes the shortcut, and the Nitrax helper inserts the symbol.
+Karabiner-Elements recognizes the key combination, and the Nitrax helper inserts the symbol.

 Control Option T